caltechlibrary/logagent/about.md

 ## logagent 0.0.3

-Proof of concept log agent.
-Tag/action executed once per IP address.
-Including a proof of concept log analyst tool.
+Working proof of concept fo LogAgent and LogAnalyst.

 ### Authors